Enabling high giant magnetoresistance in simple spin valves with ultrathin seed and free layers

 In a spin valve, the spin-orbit torque per unit moment scales inversely with the free-layer thickness~\cite{RevModPhys.91.035004,9427163}.
 Hence, a thinner free layer is necessary to enhance the driving efficiency of the device.
-However, a thinner magnetic layer exhibits increased spin-flip scattering at surfaces, often compounded by poor film quality, which decreases the current spin polarization~\cite{Bass_2007,Haidar2013SpinPolThin,Erekhinsky2010Surface,Alcer2017Mesoscopic,Cormier2010DomainWalls}.
-Thus, reducing the free-layer thickness to the low single-digit nm regime decreases the GMR response~ \cite{mi12091010,Elsafi_2025,parkin1990,PhysRevB.79.174421,parkin_oscillations_1990,Zsurzsa2022,Dieny1991}.
-Combining the ultrathin layers required for efficient torque with robust GMR readout remains a key obstacle.
+At the same time, a magnetic layer thickness reduced to $\lesssim2$ nm ($\lesssim10$ atomic monolayers) typically leads to increased spin-flip scattering at interfaces, compounded by poor film quality, which decreases the current spin polarization\cite{Bass_2007,Haidar2013SpinPolThin,Erekhinsky2010Surface,Alcer2017Mesoscopic,Cormier2010DomainWalls} and hence the GMR response \cite{mi12091010,Elsafi_2025,parkin1990,PhysRevB.79.174421,parkin_oscillations_1990,Zsurzsa2022,Dieny1991}.
+Studies over three decades have elevated GMR by growing magnetic multilayers on several-nm-thick seed layers of metal like Cu\cite{Parkin1991,Egelhoff1992CuBuffer,Kanai1993,489821,chihaya2004effect,bouziane2006buffer}, setting the desirable (111) texture of the subsequent face-centered cubic (FCC) magnetic layers.
+However, for emerging spin-orbit torque applications, it is essential to minimize the conductive Cu seed-layer thickness so that a larger fraction of the input charge current can flow in the spin valve's fixed layer.
+It is not yet known whether a spin valve can maintain strong GMR with not only a thin free layer, but also a minimal Cu seed layer, e.g., down to $\approx$1-nm thickness that barely constitutes a continuous layer.

-Here, we demonstrate a strategy to enable strong GMR in spin valves with ultrathin ($\lesssim$2 nm) free layers.
-Specifically, introducing a 1-nm Cu seed layer promotes sharp interfaces and pronounced texturing in the free layer, resulting in GMR ratios of $\approx 5-7$\%.
-These values are comparable to conventional spin valves with thicker free layers ($\gtrsim 5$ nm)~\cite{Ustinov2012HysteresisFree,Dieny1991,PhysRevLett.71.1641,Kim2019TailoringGMR} and far exceed the ratios of $\approx$ 1-2\% previously reported with ultrathin free layers~\cite{Chan2016UltrathinSV,Romera2009UltrathinGd,Dieny1991}.
+Here, we demonstrate that a 1-nm Cu seed layer promotes sharp interfaces and pronounced texturing in the free layer, yielding GMR ratios of $\approx 5-7$\% with $\lesssim 2$-nm free layers.
+These values far exceed the ratios of $\approx 1-2$\% previously reported with $\lesssim2$-nm free layers\cite{Chan2016UltrathinSV,Romera2009UltrathinGd,Dieny1991} and are comparable to conventional spin valves with thicker free layers \cite{Ustinov2012HysteresisFree,Dieny1991,PhysRevLett.71.1641,Kim2019TailoringGMR}.
 Our findings present an effective approach toward robust GMR reading for next-generation spin-orbit-torque memories and neuromorphic computers.